-This is just a short e-commerce case study but you can find more of these – along with the most commonly used data terms for online businesses – in the Practical Data Dictionary.
-It’s fully free and you can find it here:http://data36.com/datadictionary/
+This is just a short ecommerce case study but you can find more of these – along with the most commonly used data terms for online businesses – in the free Practical Data Dictionary.

 This article was kindly contributed by Tomi Mester.

-Tomi Mester is a data analyst and researcher.
-He worked for iZettle, Prezi and several smaller companies as an analyst/consultant.
-He’s the author of the Data36 blog where he writes weekly posts and tutorials about data science, AB-testing, online research and data coding.
-He’s an O’Reilly author and presenter at TEDxYouth, Barcelona E-commerce Summit and Stockholm Analyticsdagarna.
+Tomi Mester is a data analyst and researcher, and the author of the Data36 blog, covering data science, AB-testing, online research and data coding.
+He’s an O’Reilly author and presenter at TEDxYouth, Barcelona Ecommerce Summit and Stockholm Analyticsdagarna.
 More info about Tomi: here and here (linkedin).